onap/vnfrqts-requirements/docs/Chapter4.rst

 provide the NCSP with an install package consistent with the default OS package manager (e.g. aptitude for Ubuntu, yum for Redhat/CentOS).

-Section 4.1.4 in *VNF Guidelines for Network Cloud and ONAP* describes the DevOps guidelines for VNFs.
+Section 5.a DevOps in *VNF Guidelines* describes the DevOps guidelines for VNFs.

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------+---------+